One-Zero-Code/ngx-toastr-message/USAGE.md

   // Confirm action on click
   showConfirmationToast() {
-    this.toastrService.show('Click to delete item', 'warning', {
+    this.toastrService.show('Delete Item', 'Click to delete this item', 'warning', {
       duration: 10000,
       onClick: () => {
         const confirmed = confirm('Are you sure you want to delete this item?');
         if (confirmed) {
           this.deleteItem();
-          this.toastrService.show('Item deleted successfully!', 'success');
+          this.toastrService.show('Success!', 'Item deleted successfully!', 'success');
         }
       }
     });